Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

 6.1 Model Context Protocol

 MCP did for tool integration what USB did for peripherals.
-Before MCP, every agent framework reinvented its own way of describing tools, exposing resources, and threading context across calls — producing a combinatorial mess of bespoke connectors.
+Before MCP, every agent framework reinvented its own way of describing tools and threading context across calls.
 MCP defines a single specification for tools, resources, and prompts, allowing any compliant client to talk to any compliant server.
-The protocol's adoption by Anthropic, OpenAI, and the broader ecosystem in 2024-2025 made it the de facto integration layer of the agentic web.
+Its adoption by Anthropic, OpenAI, and the broader ecosystem made it the de facto integration layer of the agentic web.

 MCP standardized how agents access tools at runtime.
-The unanswered question is how agents access knowledge — and that is precisely the layer CKF defines.
+The question it does not answer is how agents access knowledge — and that is the layer CKF proposes to address.

 6.2 The Survey of Agent Interoperability Protocols

 This survey maps the emerging agentic internet: MCP (model–tool), ACP (agent–context), A2A (agent–agent), ANP (agent network protocol).
-The picture that emerges is unmistakable — we are building infrastructure analogous to the early web, complete with its own equivalents of HTTP, DNS, and content negotiation.
+We are building infrastructure analogous to the early web.
 None of these protocols, however, defines a portable, machine-native format for the knowledge that agents reason over.
 That gap is structural.

 7. Knowledge representation — the inheritance from the Semantic Web

 Long before LLMs, the Semantic Web articulated a vision in which knowledge would be machine-readable, linkable, and interoperable.
-RDF expressed knowledge as triples (subject–predicate–object); JSON-LD made those triples web-native; the Knowledge Graphs survey synthesized two decades of work on structured knowledge at scale.
+RDF expressed knowledge as triples; JSON-LD made those triples web-native; the Knowledge Graphs survey synthesized two decades of structured knowledge at scale.
 The Semantic Web's original ambition was never fully realized — partly because human authors would not write triples by hand, and partly because reasoning over them required brittle ontologies.

 LLMs invert both constraints.
-They can extract triples from unstructured text at scale, and they can reason over structured knowledge fluently when it is given to them in a form they can ingest.
-The CKF package format is, in this sense, the Semantic Web after the LLM — it inherits the structural rigor of RDF while embracing the agent-shaped primitives (heuristics, playbooks, contextual triggers) that pure triples never modeled.
+They can extract triples from unstructured text at scale, and they can reason over structured knowledge fluently when it is given to them in an appropriate form.
+The CKF package format inherits the structural rigor of RDF while adding agent-shaped primitives (heuristics, playbooks, contextual triggers) that pure triples never modeled.

 8. Safety, governance, and trust

-The agentic stack opens a new attack surface: prompt injection, indirect injection through retrieved content, tool abuse, data exfiltration through agent loops, supply-chain attacks on knowledge sources.
-OWASP's LLM Top 10 catalogs the threat model; NIST AI RMF provides the governance framework; Constitutional AI proposes a training-time mechanism for embedding behavioral principles into model weights themselves.
+The agentic stack opens a new attack surface: prompt injection, indirect injection through retrieved content, tool abuse, data exfiltration, supply-chain attacks on knowledge sources.
+OWASP's LLM Top 10 catalogs the threat model; NIST AI RMF provides the governance framework.

 9. The compilation turn